Last Updated on

 Do I know the deceased well enough to attend?
 Yes.
-Unless the funeral (or viewing/visitation) is private, then you are typically welcome to attend.
+Unless the funeral (or wake/viewing/visitation) is private, then you are typically welcome to attend.
 Most families will be honored that you chose to come to pay your respects, no matter how briefly or long ago you knew the decedent.
 Even if you are accompanying a friend or family member as a support person, you will still be welcome.
 Your attendance at the funeral a way to show support for those who are grieving while honoring the life of their loved one.

 When should I arrive at the funeral?
 About 15 minutes early.
 This will give you plenty of time to park, sign the guest book, say hello to a few acquaintances, and find your seat.

 Should I sign the guest book?
 Yes.
 Sign or print your name legibly, and if you are not well-known to the family then you can also include your relationship or affiliation with the deceased.
 For instance, “Boys & Girls Club of America” or “friend of Neil Hargrave” or “Roommates at NYU.”

 Where should I sit at the funeral?
 The first few rows at the front are almost always reserved for the family.
 Aside from that you are free to sit anywhere.
 Once you have signed the guest book and spoken to anyone you need to speak to, you can sit in the closest available space(s) to the front.